FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Related Work

 \subsection{Adversarial Training}

 Existing research has proposed numerous methods for the adversarial defense of models, such as adversarial training~\cite{madry2018towards}, adversarial purification~\cite{nie2022diffusion}, adversarial example detection~\cite{li2020connecting}, and certifiable defense~\cite{croce2020provable}, with adversarial training being one of the most effective.
-Adversarial training is first introduced by PGD~\cite{madry2018towards}, which improves model accuracy under adversarial attacks by incorporating generated adversarial examples into the training set.
+Adversarial training is first introduced by \cite{madry2018towards}, which improves model accuracy under adversarial attacks by incorporating generated adversarial examples into the training set.
 Researches like TRADES~\cite{zhang2019theoretically} and MART~\cite{wang2020improving} further enhance model robustness by optimizing the objective function during adversarial training.
+RiFT~\cite{zhu2023improving} proposes to exploit the redundant capacity for robustness by fine-tuning the adversarially trained model on its non-robust-critical module to en-hance generalization without compromising adversarial robustness.
+TWINS~\cite{liu2023twins} explores how to maintain the robustness in the pre-trained model when learning the downstream task, and proposes a novel statistics-based framework, which is effective on a wide range of image classification datasets in terms of both generalization and robustness.
+PMG-AFT~\cite{wang2024pre} leverages supervi-sion from the original pre-trained model by carefully designing an auxiliary branch, to enhance the model's zero-shot adversarial robustness.
 Due to the significant time required to generate adversarial examples in adversarial training, methods like FreeAT~\cite{shafahi2019adversarial} and FastAT~\cite{wong2020fast} have markedly accelerated this process through single-step attacks while maintaining high model robustness.
 For adversarial training on ViT models, recent studies~\cite{debenedetti2022a, singh2023revisiting} have improved this process from the perspectives of model structure, training strategy, and training tricks.
 Mo \etal~\cite{mo2022when} improves the adversarial robustness of ViTs by randomly masking gradients from some attention blocks and masking perturbations on some patches during training.
 AGAT~\cite{wu2022towards} addresses the computational expense of the attention mechanism in ViT models by discarding some tokens guided by attention, thus saving time in adversarial training.
 Rebuffi \etal~\cite{rebuffi2023revisiting} trains separate classification tokens of a ViT for the clean and adversarial domains, achieving good clean and robust accuracy, which can be further balanced through a model soup approach.
-AutoLoRA~\cite{xu2023autolora} uses the LoRA~\cite{hu2022lora} mechanism to decouple features of clean and adversarial examples, thereby enhancing the robustness of pretrained large models in downstream tasks after finetuning.
+AutoLoRA~\cite{xu2023autolora} uses the LoRA~\cite{hu2022lora} mechanism to decouple features of clean and adversarial examples, thereby enhancing the robustness of pretrained models in downstream tasks after finetuning.